 Have you ever heard about trading robots?
 Well, this is a kind of program for trading in the financial markets.
-You install it on a trading terminal and then drink a cocktail on the beach while the program sells and brings a steady income.
+You install it on a trading terminal and then drink a cocktail on the beach while that trading software sells and brings a steady income.
 Sounds like a complete scam, doesn’t it?
 Or not?
 Read more in our blog.

 Trading robots are programs able to analyze the market and signal when there is a favorable situation for buying or selling an asset.
 Some robots are even trained to make decisions and open deals independently – thus, the trading process becomes fully automated.
 When such programs appeared on the open market, they were in massive demand.